The pandemic forced these high-schoolers to work full time. So they’re going to class at night.

 Teacher Gabriel Elias, meanwhile, who is giving history lessons to APA students, is drawing encouragement from tiny moments of triumph in the quest for graduation.

 One student disappeared from Elias’s lessons last semester, and the family did not respond to his frequent attempts to contact them.
-That student is now showing up regularly to APA classes, Elias said, and is proving himself “very sharp, with great English.”
+That student is now showing up regularly to APA classes, Elias said, and is proving himself to be “very sharp, with great English.”

-It’s not a total fairy tale, Elias said — there are hiccups, including the fact that the student sometimes texts Elias complaining he does not see why he has to study the ins and outs of the American Revolution when all he wants to do in life is work as a mechanic or an iPhone repairman.
+It’s not a total fairy tale, Elias said.
+There are hiccups, including the fact that the student sometimes texts Elias complaining he does not see why he has to study the ins and outs of the American Revolution when all he wants to do in life is work as a mechanic or repair iPhones.

 “I told him I like iPhone repair.
 Just come on Thursday [to night school] and we can talk about it some more,” Elias said.
 “Just making that relationship work that couldn’t happen last semester is the best part of my day.”

 Sanchez said it’s the same for him.
 He set up a group chat with his APA students on WhatsApp and told them to contact him anytime — really, anytime — they have questions.
 He tries to answer within minutes, even if queries come late at night, early in the morning or over the weekend.